William Carey University: Department of Theatre & Communication and Carey Dinner Theatre

-William Carey University's Department of Theatre & Communication began in 1915 by Kate Downs P'Pool, and has garnered a reputation for outstanding work.
+William Carey University's Department of Theatre & Communication began in 1915 by Kate Downs P'Pool.
 Since 1994, the department has become actively involved in the Kennedy Center American College Theater Festival.
 In 2001, William Carey's production of And David Danced was selected for presentation at the National Kennedy Center/American College Theatre Festival in Washington, D.C.
 In the same year, the department was honored with the Mississippi Governor's Award for Excellence in the Arts.
 The department has also twice taken faculty and students to Nairobi, Kenya to produce the musical Smoke on the Mountain.
 The department produces three productions per year, normally a drama, a children's theatre piece, and a comedy or musical.
 Their venue is the Joe and Virginia Tatum Theatre.

 Carey Dinner Theatre began in 1974 as the "Carey Summer Showcase" under the management of Obra Quave.
 The longest-running dinner theatre in the state of Mississippi (30+ years), CDT brings professional summer theatre to WCU and the surrounding community.
 Two CDT alumni (Phillip Fortenberry and Keith Thompson) have gone onto professional Broadway music careers.
 CDT produces two shows per summer, normally light-hearted comedies or musicals.

 School of Nursing

-The Joseph and Nancy Fail School of Nursing is accredited by the Commission on Collegiate Nursing Education, by the board of trustees, Institutions of Higher Learning of the State of Mississippi, and approved in New Orleans by the Louisiana State Board of Nursing.
-Best Degree Programs ranked William Carey University's online RN to BSN nursing program as #6 on the list of 30 most affordable programs at private universities.
+The Joseph and Nancy Fail School of Nursing is accredited by the Commission on Collegiate Nursing Education and approved by Institutions of Higher Learning of the State of Mississippi and, in New Orleans, the Louisiana State Board of Nursing.